wtetzner/waterbear/docs/instructions.md

 Each instruction has a mnemonic (name), and between 0 and 3 arguments.
 Arguments are separated by commas.

+Each instruction must appear on its own line.

 | Args | Form                        |
 |------|-----------------------------|
 | 0    | `mnemonic`                  |